|Star and Points Spinning on a Square

 tool or an oval ruler.
 The class includes design work on paper before moving onto a longarm machine to practice.
 Preparation

 and supplies are required.
-Stay tuned!
+Stay tuned for more classes in the future!

 |"On Wings of Song"